shigedangao/lymui/README.md

-## Lymui 🌈 (WIP)
+## Lymui 🌈

-Lymui is a color library.
-Currently migrating from C to Rust.
-Retro compatibility with C will be preserved with some bindings that will be added later on.
+Lymui is a color library which allows you to convert an RGB color to an other color (see the supported list of colors below).

 ⚠️ I'm not a color expert.
 Most of the implementation formula's are based on articles that I founded on wikipedia, blog post but the colors conversion has been cross-checked with other websites and articles.
+But I'm open to any fixes if there are errors 😁

 ### Supported colors